 Through this partnership, colleges and universities develop, implement, and refine on-campus programs to support the emotional well-being and mental health of students of color.
 We adopt an equity-minded approach to acknowledge the racial and ethnic inequalities ingrained in our society and education systems, and in partnership, we work to address the needs and support the mental health, well-being, and success of students of color.
-The Steve Fund’s approach draws from the Equity in Mental Health Framework which was developed in collaboration with The JED Foundation.

 An Institutional Commitment